hlefebvr/idol/docs/tutorials/robust-optimization/modeling/two-stage-robust.rst

 .. admonition:: About stage annotations

     Note that it is also possible to define your own annotations to assign variables and constraints to stages.
-    This is a rather advanced feeature and it is your responsability to ensure that the annotations are consistent with the model.
+    This is a rather advanced feature and it is your responsability to ensure that the annotations are consistent with the model.

     The annotations are based on the following conventions: all first-stage variables and constraints have the annotation evaluating to :code:`MasterId`.
     All second-stage variables and constraints have the annotation evaluating to :code:`0`.